A Boolean value that determines whether pressing on a link displays a preview of the destination for the link.

 - macOS 10.11+

 In iOS this property is available on devices that support 3D Touch.
-Default value is
+In iOS 10 and later, the default value is

 If you set this property’s value to